Buying a short-term plan in Louisiana

-Short-term health plans typically look back more than 12 months when considering whether an enrollee’s condition was pre-existing, but to do that in Louisiana, the plan must have a term of six months or less.
+Short-term health plans typically look back more than 12 months when considering whether an enrollee’s condition was pre-existing, but to do that in Louisiana, according to the terms of the statute, the plan must have a term of six months or less.

 Effect of Trump Administration’s new regulations

 The Trump Administration’s new regulations allow short-term plans to have initial terms of up to 364 days, and total duration, including renewals, of 36 months.
 But the regulations are clear in noting that states may continue to have more restrictive rules.

 So short-term plans in Louisiana are limited to initial terms of six months if the insurer has a pre-existing condition lookback period in excess of 12 months.
 But if the insurer only looks at the applicant’s past 12 months of medical history, the plans can have durations in line with the new federal rules.

 Louisiana does not limit or prohibit renewals or subsequent purchases of additional short-term coverage, so people can purchase a new plan when their short-term coverage expires, as long as they can pass the medical underwriting for a new policy.

 Which insurers offer short-term plans in Louisiana?

 - Blue Cross Blue Shield of Louisiana (HMO Louisiana, plan is sold as Bridge Blue)

 - Everest Prime

 - Independence American Life